 Obviously the main reason for your visit is to go up towards the top of the tower and experience the views.
 There are three floors with observatories in the Empire State Building as follows:

-- 80th floor indoor observatory.
+- The 80th floor indoor observatory.
 Opened in late 2019, this is the newest observatory.
-It’s an entirely indoor observatory, so the views are through glass windows
+It’s entirely indoor, so the views are through glass windows.

-- 86th floor indoor/outdoor observatory.
+- The 86th floor indoor/outdoor observatory.
 The original and most famous of the observatories, this features both an indoor and outdoor viewing area which wraps around the whole building.
-This is the highest floor within the actual tower, all the height above this is the spire.
-It’s also the highest open-air viewpoint in the city.
+This is the highest floor within the actual tower (everything above is the spire).
+Until the Edge at Hudson Yards opened in 2020, this was the highest outdoor observation deck in New York City.
+For winter visitors, there are outdoor heaters wrapped around the deck, so you can still enjoy the open-air experience even on cold days.

-- 102nd floor observatory.
-Found on the highest floor of the building, and fully refurbished in 2019, this floor now features floor to ceiling glass windows offering spectacular views over the city.
+- The 102nd floor observatory.
+Found on the highest accessible floor of the building and fully refurbished in 2019, this floor now features floor-to-ceiling glass windows offering views over the city.
+You reach it via a glass elevator with a light and sound show as you ascend through the interior of the spire.

 Exhibits and Route through the Empire State Building

 The Empire State Building has a number of exhibits where you can learn about all sorts of things related to the building.
-This includes information about the construction of the Empire State Buildings, its architecture, its history, and its appearances in popular culture.
+This includes information about the construction of the Empire State Building, its architecture, its history, and its appearances in popular culture.
+The building also has QR code labels throughout the exhibits which you can scan with your phone for bonus content and fun facts.

 Here are all the exhibits you will see when you visit, as well as where they are located so you know what to expect at which part of your visit.